Twitter (X) Login Setup Guide for Mobile App

 Environment Variables

-Create or update your .env
+Create or update your .env file with the following variables:

 TWITTER_CONSUMER_KEY=your_twitter_consumer_key